Download a free trial to find out which Altium software best suits your needs

 Moving your PCB design from prototype to production requires developing a solder mask layer and the paste mask layer or stencil.
 The solder mask layer designates areas of the PCB for covering with solder resist ink.
 Paste mask layers—or stencils--mark the locations for applying solder paste to the PCB.
 Developing solder paste stenciling requires specific methods to ensure that the PCB design moves correctly from prototype to production.

-When working with your circuit board to make your board work with its manufacturing and solder paste requirements, considering stencil thickness, stencil design, and the reflow oven are pieces which might not come to the forefront of your designer’s mind.
-But a printed circuit should have its design checked for both ease of layout and ease of production, that’s where a strong CAD tool can come from.
+When working with your circuit board to make your board work with its manufacturing and solder paste requirements, considering stencil thickness, stencil design, and the reflow oven are pieces which might not come to the forefront of a designers’ mind.
+But a printed circuit board should have its design checked for both ease of layout and ease of production, that’s where a strong CAD tool can come from.

-The tools found within Altium Designer 18 assist with avoiding problems with the stencil.
-As you work with Surface Mount Devices, the size of the components decreases the effectiveness of solder paste stenciling.
+The tools found within Altium Designer assist with avoiding problems with the stencil, whether it’s a laser cut stainless steel metal stencil, a simple mini stencil, or anything in between.
+As you work with Surface Mount Devices, the size of the components decreases the effectiveness of solder paste stencil printer.
 Incorrect stencils can lead to problems with PCB reliability.
 Poor stencil resolution or stencils with ragged edges decrease the joint edge definition and can lead to the over-application of solder paste.
 The uneven distribution of solder paste can allow bridges to form and cause shorting.

 Working through your board shapes can ensure that you understand what soldering needs your circuit board has.
 Alt text: Printed circuit maintaining)